yochaigal/cairn/wip/2e/downtime.md

 The player agrees, and pays the required gold for the first session.
 Over the next 2 months of play, the Warden indicates how much time has passed in the game world, and the player spends a **Downtime Action** (and/or gold) to practice alone, or train with the **Master**.
 Occasionally the character was unable to pay the cost: either because they lacked **Time** to practice, or because the party left their city (and the trainer) for longer periods.

 After marking off their fourth **Milestone**, the player felt their character was cocky enough to skip their practice (including the requisite **Downtime Action**), and that they'd like to show off their skills to the trainer.
 The Warden asked the player to make a WIL save, cautioning that they may lose time and progress if they fail.
 The player rolled, and **failed**.
 The Warden explained that skipping practice left the trainer unimpressed.
 The character makes _no_ progress, and loses money spent on the trainer.
 The player gruntingly agrees to not try that again.
 Weeks later, the player marks off the final **Milestone**, and the Warden awards them with an improved skill at the spear: d10 damage in combat.

+#### Studying with a Master

+A player informs the Warden that they'd like to improve their skill at _navigating a wilderness location_, in the hopes that it will decrease their chances of getting lost while travelling.
+The Warden says, "At the **Southern Border**, between the rivers **Alcquat** and **Durang** there lives a hermit, rumored to have extensive knowledge in outdoor survival, wilderness mapping, and more!
+However, they are also known for having a difficult contenance, rejecting new pupils for seemingly arbitrary reasons.
+Success would mean unparalleled knowledge in wilderness survival and surveying; however it will be a long, drawn-out process: at least a month of training.
+Finally, the journey by foot will take at least four days."

+The Warden goes on to explain that it is unlikely the player's character will be able to join the party in the next session, which begins in just a few days within the game-world.
+The player agrees, as they are likely going to miss the next two play sessions anyway.
+The Warden puts together the following **Milestones**:

+- [ ] Journey to the **Southern Border**.
+- [ ] Meet the **Master**.
+[Cost: **Reputation**]
+- [ ] Training Week 1.
+- [ ] Training Week 2.
+- [ ] Training Week 3.
+- [ ] Training Week 4.
+- [ ] Return home.

+The Warden narrates the character's journey South.
+Upon arrival, the Warden rolls on the [Reaction](/wip/2e/core-rules#reactions) table to determine the master's countenance: **Kind**!
+Fortunately for the character, the master was in a good mood.
+The player marks off both the journey and the meeting **Milestones**.
+Over the course of the following real-life weeks and month, the player marks off each week of training, as time passes in-game.
+With each passing week, the character learns to forage, navigate, and track in the wilderness.
+Once a full month of in-game time has passed, the player marks off their final **Milestone** of training, then asks if they can make a WIL save to return home faster.
+The Warden explains that this is no longer necessary: their newfound skills in tracking, exploring, mapping and survival cut the travel time in half!
+The Warden explains the added benefits from this experience:

+- When taking the **Travel** action, the odds of getting less are one step down (e.g. 4-in-6 becomes 2-in-6).
+- When travelling _alone_, they treat **Tough** terrain as **Normal** if they've travelled there before.
+- When exploring, the character accurately depicts natural geographic formations on a map after only one visit.
+- When **Foraging**, the character collects d6 rations.

 ### Strengthen a Tie